supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 So, without further ado, let's get down to business.

 To fully comprehend this tab, you must first understand two key sleep principles.
 These are the components of sleep:
-1. Homeostatic component: the more we stay awake, the sleepier we get
+1. Homeostatic component: the more we stay awake, the sleepier we get.